Ultralight basses

 Strings

-The concept is designed around a 5 string E-C tuning but a 4 string E-G model and 5 string E-E model may follow.
-Unfortunately there is no available nylon string designed to be tuned to a low B for a 5 string with low B so this is not an option I can offer.
+Unfortunately there is no available nylon string designed to be tuned to a low B so a 5 string tuned B-G is not an option I can offer.

 Scale length